imnethen/insane_livestock/README.md

 # INSANE LIVESTOCK

-insane livestock 3d on stream yay
+insane livestock on stream yay

+wasdqe to move, shift to move faster, lmb to shoot the gun

 BIG TODO:
 - improve physics